TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenuitem/Index.rst

          1,2,3,4...

    Data type
-         ->GifBuilderObj
+         ->GifBuilder Object

    Description
          **Note:**

-         The way an imagemap is made is this; All IMGMENUITEMS are included in one big Gifbuilder object (and renumbered!).
+         The way an image-map is made is this: All IMGMENUITEMS are included in one big Gifbuilder object (and renumbered!).
 Because of this, Gifbuilder objects on the next level will not be able to access the data of each menu item.